idiv-biodiversity/git-knowledge-base/aliases.md

          git push origin wip/fire/$USER"'
 ```

-Alternatively, you can use this shell script and put it on your `PATH`:
+Alternatively, you can use this shell script, name it `git-fire`, make it executable and put it on your `PATH`:

 ```bash
 #!/bin/bash